What is Project Management

 3) Project Execution

-In the project execution phase, the project plan is put into action to achieve the project goals and objectives.
+In the project execution stage, the project plan is put into action to achieve the project goals and objectives.
 Project Managers oversee the Project Management knowledge areas as the project progresses toward the monitoring and control phase.
 They may reallocate resources or adjust time and scope as needed to keep the team on track, identify and mitigate risks, address problems, and incorporate any changes.

 4) Project Monitoring and Control